ConservationMetrics/guardianconnector-explorer/README.md

 # GuardianConnector Views

-This is a [Nuxt](https://nuxt.com/) tool for GuardianConnector which builds an API from a SQLite or PostgreSQL database, and renders tabular data from one or more tables on different views including a map and a media gallery.
+This tool, designed for GuardianConnector and built using [Nuxt](https://nuxt.com/), offers an API compatible with SQLite or PostgreSQL databases, and renders tabular data from one or more tables on different views including a map and a media gallery.

 ## Configure